Semi-Truck Accidents Involving Pedestrians

 Accidents involving automobiles and pedestrians almost always result in severe injuries or even death for the pedestrian, which is simply due to the driver of the car having much more protection than the pedestrian.
-These types of injuries can be even more serious if the vehicle that strikes them is a large semi truck.
-Below, we’ll take a look at how common truck and pedestrian accidents are, how Florida law determines right-of-way issues for pedestrians, and go over some safe driving tips for both pedestrians and truck drivers.
+These types of injuries can be even more serious if the vehicle that strikes them is a large semi-truck.
+Below, we’ll take a look at how common truck and pedestrian accidents are, how Florida pedestrian laws determine right-of-way issues for pedestrians, and go over some safe driving tips for both pedestrians and truck drivers.

 According to the National Highway Traffic Safety Administration (NHTSA), almost three-quarters of pedestrian fatalities occur in urban settings versus rural settings, which is to be expected, given that urban areas have greater numbers of pedestrians on the streets.
 Pedestrian deaths accounted for 14% of all traffic fatalities in motor vehicle traffic in 2012, and 90% of the pedestrians killed were involved in crashes that involved a single vehicle.
 The overwhelming majority of pedestrian deaths that year were caused by accidents between passenger cars or light trucks and pedestrians (84%), while only 6% were between large trucks and pedestrians.
 Although this percentage seems small, the Insurance Institute for Highway Safety found that pedestrians accounted for 15% of all deaths involving large trucks the same year.
 This means that pedestrians are overrepresented in truck accident fatalities statistics, indicating that pedestrians who are struck by large trucks are more likely to die of their injuries than pedestrians who are struck by smaller vehicles.